 Cold-pressed juice is another rehydration drink for athletes that should be considered.
 The primary advantage of cold-pressed juice for athletes is the consumption of vitamins and minerals along with fluids.

-For example, you could choose to drink watermelon juice, which is rich in amino acids, and L-Citrulline that helps in reducing post-training muscle pain or soreness.
+For example, you could choose to drink watermelon juice, which is rich in amino acids, and L-Citrulline which helps in reducing post-training muscle pain or soreness.

 Other cold-pressed juices boost the energy levels of athletes enabling them to perform at their best.
 For example, beetroot juice.